kimberlypn/CS4550/tasks3/README.md

 Once users have an account, they can log in via the log-in form in the top-right.
 After users click the "Log In" button, the server hashes the entered password and checks the email and password hash combination against the database.
-If the authentication succeeds, then users will see their dashboard.
+If the authentication succeeds, users will be able to see their dashboard.

 The dashboard is divided into two sections: tasks assigned to the user and tasks created by the user but assigned to others.
 Any other tasks in the